motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 Extract (as root!) the contents of the rootfs.tar archive into the second partition you created above:

-  $ sudo tar xf rootfs.tar -C /mnt/mountpointroot
+  $ sudo tar xf ./output/images/rootfs.tar -C /mnt/mountpointroot

 Finish
 ======